 Another figure, an infamous Lithuanian Nazi collaborator named Aleksandras Lileikis was recruited as a CIA spy in East Germany.
 He was there fleeing justice from the massacre of Jewish civilians in his home country of Lithuania.
 After completion of his service, he was also awarded US citizenship.

 Following the Arab-Israeli war, relations between Israel and it’s neighboring countries remained tense and never fully normalized.
 The Six-Day War soon broke out and was fought between 5 and 10 June 1967 by Israel and the neighboring countries of Egypt, Jordan, and Syria.
 Israel was victorious in the war, largely thanks to a surprise counter-attack they launched before fighting really got underway.

 Interestingly and also difficult to comprehend, this attack was made possible through information provided through an intelligence network of former Nazi soldiers assisting Mossad.
 The infamous Otto Skorzeny, known as ”Scarface” and the figure who launched a commando raid to free a captured Mussolini, was a prominent figure of this network.

 Otto Skorzeny was recruited by the Israeli Mossad in the early 1960s to assist them in their hunt to find German scientists working on the Egyptian missile program.
 Whilst deployed in Egypt, Skorzeny discovered the time and date that Egypt, Syria, and Jordan were planning to launch a military attack on Israel.
 He passed the information to Mossad and Israel acted swiftly upon it, launching a pre-emptive attack on airfields in Egypt and Syria, obliterating a huge portion of their air force and giving Israel the upper hand in the subsequent war.

-For more groundbreaking articles like this, check out Reaper Feed’s Military History department!
+For more groundbreaking articles like this one covering wars that featured former nazi soldiers, check out Reaper Feed’s Military History department!